cosmos/gaia/docs/docs/delegators/delegator-faq.md

 - **Double signing:** If someone reports on that a validator signed two different blocks with the same chain ID at the same height, this validator will get slashed.

 This is why Atom holders should perform careful due diligence on validators before delegating.
 It is also important that delegators actively monitor the activity of their validators.
-If a validator behaves suspiciously or is too often offline, delegators can choose to unbond from them or switch to another validator. **Delegators can also mitigate risk by distributing their stake across multiple validators.**s
+If a validator behaves suspiciously or is too often offline, delegators can choose to unbond from them or switch to another validator. **Delegators can also mitigate risk by distributing their stake across multiple validators.**